ResearchComputer/vagents/docs/src/content/docs/guides/example-deep-research.md

     pprint_markdown(res.output)
 ```

 Here, we import the `LocalResearch` module from `vagents.contrib`.
-We setup the default model we want to use for this module, and we define a few MCP configurations.
-Vagents supports both remote and local MCP configurations: 1) If remote, we only specify the address 2) If local, we specify the command to run and the environment variables to set.
-In this case, Vagents will run the command in a docker container and connect to the remote service via HTTP protocol.
+We set up the default model we want to use for this module and define a few MCP configurations.
+Vagents supports both remote and local MCP configurations: 1) For remote configurations, we only specify the address.
+2) For local configurations, we specify the command to run and the environment variables to set.
+In this case, Vagents will run the command in a Docker container and connect to the service via the HTTP protocol.

 :::tip
-Since VAgents always run MCP servers in a docker container and communicate with them via HTTP, you can easily reuse the MCP servers.
-For example, in the above example, VAgents starts the `mcp-searxng` server in a docker container and connects to it via HTTP.
-Once the server is running and you get the port it is listening on (from the `docker ps` command), you can use it in other VAgents modules or even in your own code, e.g., you can specify the `remote_addr` in the `mcp_configs` to connect to the running MCP server.
+Since Vagents always runs MCP servers in a Docker container and communicates with them via HTTP, you can easily reuse these MCP servers.
+For example, in the code above, Vagents starts the `mcp-searxng` server in a Docker container and connects to it via HTTP.
+Once the server is running and you obtain the port it is listening on (from the `docker ps` command), you can use it in other Vagents modules or even in your own code.
+For instance, you can specify the `remote_addr` in the `mcp_configs` to connect to the running MCP server.
 :::

 ### Local Research Module